Table of Contents

 Alliteration

-Repetition of the first sound in consecutive words is alliteration.
+The repetition of the first sound in consecutive words is alliteration.

 Example

-To rip people off so blatantly shows Mr Craven to be cruel, calculating and crooked.
+To rip people off so blatantly shows Mr Craven to be cruel, calculating, and crooked.

 10. Rhetorical question